Skip to main content

 By Jim Singleterry

-All roofing companies in Washington State must have
+All roofing companies in the Seattle area must have:

 1. a business license for each municipality they work in